1712n/dn-institute/content/attacks/Create - 2023-11-01-KANDYKORN.md

 ## Security Failure Causes

-By using social engineering the intrusion utilized both custom and open source tools for gaining initial access and carrying out post-exploitation activities.
+By using social engineering the intrusion was able to utilize both custom and open source tools for gaining initial access and carrying out post-exploitation activities.
 Some of the security failures in this hack are connected to the following:

    - **Inadequate File and Process Monitoring:**
 The successful attack can be attributed to the inadequate monitoring of file activities and process execution within the system.